 Try to imagine not having an internet connection in the modern world.
 Chances are you would have difficulties communicating with loved ones, working at your most effective, and even paying your bills.
-There is a reason that the UN considers it a human right.
+There is a reason that the UN considers an internet connection a human right.

 Therefore, you need to get the internet speeds you were promised by your ISP and ensure no interference with your connection.
 To help you do this, there are speed tests that can help.
 Yet which one (there are countless) should you use, and what are the best ways to use them?
 Keep on reading to learn everything you need to know.